 Interstate Medical Licensure Compact (IMLC) Qualification Quiz

 In its 2013 Annual Business Meeting of the House of Delegates, the Federation of State Medical Boards (FSMB) made a proposal which would eventually transform into what we now know as the Interstate Medical Licensure Compact (IMLC).
-As of this year, over half of US states have joined the compact, and in just 3 years alone between April 2017 and May 2021, a total of 20,061 new Compact licenses have been issued.
+As of this year, nearly all of the U.S. states have joined the compact, and in just three years alone between April 2017 and May 2021, a total of 20,061 new Compact licenses have been issued.
 Thanks to the Interstate Medical Licensure Compact (IMLC), it has never been easier for locum tenens physicians to expedite the process of obtaining new licensure and practice in multiple states.

 Click here to take the IMLC quiz.